 About Jack

 Jack (he/him) is a Fife-based actor and drama facilitator.
-As an actor, Jack has performed in a vast variety of roles - being especially interested in modern adaptations of classical texts.
+As an actor, Jack has performed in a wide variety of roles - being especially interested in modern adaptations of classical texts.
 Jack is a recent graduate with a BA (Hons) in Dance and Drama from Performing Arts Studio Scotland and has been active in the industry since his early teens - having featured in various theatre productions and web series.

 As a facilitator, he specializes in workshops in devising, focus, teambuilding, script work, comedy, and ensemble work.
 His teaching style focuses on collaborative approaches through inquiry-based and project-based learning, working with young people and emerging artists across theatre, movement, and performance development.
 He also plays a mean game of Mafia.